tsathoqqua/limadocs/docs/source/mudlib/skills.rst

 Returns the current skill points for a skill.
 This is not the aggregated points, but the real number of points at this spot of the skill tree.
 Returns -1 if the skill doesn't exist for the player.

+.. c:function:: int query_skill_bonus(string skill)

+int query_skill_bonus(string skill);
+Returns the current skill bonus for a skill.
+Returns -1 if the skill doesn't exist for the player.

+.. c:function:: int query_training_pts(string skill)

+int query_training_pts(string skill);
+Returns the current training points for a skill.
+Returns -1 if the skill doesn't exist for the player.